jessxwu/jessxwu.github.io/src/content/pages/work-ethos.md

 One such positive externality of this is that I’ve developed a high degree of confidence and agility when facing new and unfamiliar challenges.
 I trust in my ability to just ‘figure things out’, even when I have no clue what I'm doing.

+### Looking for 'generalist' roles with a scope I can help define

 This aligns well with more strategic generalist roles where I'm able to poke my head into a wide range of responsibilities and domains.
 I look for job specs which state that the responsibilities aren't rigidly defined, or even better - offer me the flexibility to help define the scope.
 This is also quite revealing on the company's approach to fresh ideas and whether they generally value creative problem-solving over rigidity and process.
 I do like roles that offer versatility and adaptability.
 The reality is that in all the roles that I have enjoyed most, they have required me to be nimble and resourceful whilst ‘wearing many hats’.
 These are all elements that make up my personal identity and work style.

+### Specialist roles, for the long game

 An option I am considering, is also to take on a slightly more specialist role to sharpen up some more hands-on skills that are often overlooked in broader strategic roles.
 It's hard to keep up with everything in marketing (especially at the pace martech is evolving).
 The market typically rewards management roles with broader scope, wherein you start to lose some of those scrappier skills (and I don't feel like you truly get it until you're deep in the tools day-to-day).